 To provide Standard Teen Triple P to families, practitioners must have completed an approved active skills training program and demonstrated their knowledge and competence in program delivery through a skills-based accreditation process.
 The table below provides an estimate of the time commitment for practitioners to attend training and support days, as well as time needed for preparation and peer support.
+Training is available via video conference or in-person1.

-NUMBER OF TRAINING DAYS (9.00AM - 4.30PM) 3 days PRE- ACCREDITATION DAY (9.00AM - 4.30PM) 1 day PREPARATION TIME FOR ACCREDITATION DAY 4-6 hours (quiz and competency preparation) ACCREDITATION DAY Half day PEER SUPPORT 2-3 hours (hourly meetings per month) TOTAL TIME 6 days
+NUMBER OF TRAINING DAYS (9.00AM-4.30PM) 3 days PRE-ACCREDITATION DAY (9.00AM-4.30PM) 1 day PREPARATION TIME FOR ACCREDITATION DAY 4-6 hours (quiz and competency preparation) ACCREDITATION DAY Half day PEER SUPPORT 2-3 hours (hourly meetings per month) TOTAL TIME 6 days